What is a Pearson correlation?

 How to perform a Pearson correlation in SPSS

-I have create a simple dataset containing 10 rows of data, each row signifies one person.
-I have two variables, the first being age (in years) and the other being blood total cholesterol levels (in mmol/L).
+I have created a simple dataset containing 10 rows of data, each row signifies one person.
+I have two variables, the first being Age (in years) and the other being blood total Cholesterol levels (in mmol/L).